 Our Goals in Advocacy

-The Colorado Mental Wellness Network is staffed entirely by people with (or are close family members of those with) mental health, substance use, trauma and/or co-occurring conditions.
-Because of that, one of our main priorities is helping our peers, or other people in recovery from mental health conditions, improve the quality of their lives and give back to their communities.
+Colorado Mental Wellness Network is staffed entirely by people with mental health, substance use, trauma and/or co-occurring conditions.
+One of our main priorities is helping our peers, or other people in recovery from behavioral health conditions, improve the quality of their lives and give back to their communities.
 One way we do this is by providing advocacy training so that peers can more effectively advocate for themselves, a loved one, or the peer community as a whole.
 This advocacy is needed at policy-making tables, legislative hearings, in the media, and in their home communities.

-Our overall goal in advocacy is to increase public awareness of what it means to have a mental health condition.
+Our overall goal in advocacy is to increase public awareness of what it means to have a behavioral health condition.
 That can include concepts like:

 What is Advocacy?